B2Opt: Learning to Optimize Black-box Optimization with Little Budget: B2Opt

 \subsection{FFN-based Mutation Module}

-The mutation operator brings random changes into the population.
-Specifically, an individual $X_i$ in the population goes through the mutation operator to form the new individual $\hat{X}_i$, formulated as $\hat{X}_i = X_i W_i^m$. $W_i^m$ is the diagonal matrix.
 In Transformer, each patch embedding carries on directional feature transformation through the FFN module.
 We take one linear layer as an example: $X = XW^F$, where $W^F$ is the weight of the linear layer, and it is applied to each embedding separately and identically.
-This equation and the mutation operator have the same formula format, which inspires us to design a learnable mutation module FM based on FFN with $ReLU$ activation function:
+The similar formula format of mutation operator and FFN inspires us to design a learnable mutation module FM based on FFN with $ReLU$ activation function:

 where $X^m$ is the population after the mutation of $X^c$. $W_2^F$ and $W_1^F$ represent the weight of the second layer of FFN and the weight of the first layer of FFN, respectively. $b_2$ and $b_1$ represent the bias of the second layer and the first layer of FFN, respectively.
+FM is designed to escape the local optimum.